ansys/scade-git/README.rst

 .. readme_common_begins

-Ansys SCADE Git extensions is a collection of utilities for `Git`_ in a SCADE environment.
+Ansys SCADE Git extensions are a collection of utilities for `Git`_ in a SCADE environment.

 Merge tools can be used with any version control system.